Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 }
 ```

-Now lets call it from the following `main.c`:
+Now let's call it from the following `main.c`:

 ```c